 When you start a new simulation, any sxdev files loaded in the previous run will be unloaded and the model table entries removed.

 2.3 Messages

 When running a simulation, you will see a number of messages in the command shell.
-These are output by the VA compiler, the MAKE utility and, if you are unlucky, the 'C' compiler.
+These are output by the Verilog-A compiler and the MAKE utility.